wildfly/quickstart/xml-jaxp/README.md

 What is it?
 -----------

 This is a simple JSF 2.0, Servlet 3.0 and Java EE JAXP example.
-Its purpose is to demonstrate how you can use mentioned technologies to upload XML file to *JBoss AS7* and parse using Java EE builtin technologies.
+Its purpose is to demonstrate how you can use Servlet and JSF to upload an XML file to *JBoss AS7* and parse it using DOM or SAX, both of which are built in to Java.

-The example parses uploaded file with chosen XML parse engine, either SAX or DOM.
+It also shows how to use modules available in JBoss AS.

 System requirements
 -------------------